bitfocus/companion-module-youtube-live/HELP.md

 ## YouTube Live

-This module will allow you to control YouTube live streams.
+This module will allow you to control YouTube live events/broadcasts.

-The module is only able to manipulate predefined streams, it is currently not capable of creating them.
+The module is only able to manipulate predefined broadcasts, it is currently not capable of creating them.
-So all streams to be controlled by the module have to be created in the YouTube Studio first.
+So all broadcasts to be controlled by the module have to be created in the YouTube Studio first.

 ### Available actions

-- **Start a stream**  - this action starts a YouTube stream and makes it available for viewing.
+- **Start a broadcast**  - this action starts a YouTube broadcast and makes it available for viewing.
-- **Stop a stream**   - this action finishes a YouTube stream.
+- **Stop a broadcast**   - this action finishes a YouTube broadcast.
-- **Toggle a stream** - this action either starts or stops a stream, depending on current stream state (`ready` → `live`, `live` → `completed`).
+- **Toggle a broadcast** - this action either starts or stops a broadcast, depending on current broadcast state (`ready` → `live`, `live` → `completed`).

 ### Configuration